 Making Tax Digital – Next Steps

-Taxpayers must keep up to date with any changes or additions to the MTD initiative, as they could face fines or penalties if they do not comply in the future.
+Taxpayers must keep up to date with MTD for Income Tax, as they could face fines or penalties if they do not comply in the future.

 Our team has prepared a helpful guide, which is packed with information on the various stages of Making Tax Digital and what you may need to report.